Skip to content

 ]

-Save this file as user_logs.json in your project directory.
+Save this file as medical_transcripts.json in your project directory.

 Creating the Pipeline

 Now, let's create a DocETL pipeline to analyze this data.
-We'll use a map-reduce-like approach:
+We'll use a series of operations to extract and process the medication information:

 Create a file named pipeline.yaml with the following structure: